A weak lensing perspective on nonlinear structure formation with fuzzy dark matter: Abstract

 \section{Abstract}

 We investigate nonlinear structure formation in the fuzzy dark matter (FDM) model in comparison to cold dark matter (CDM) models from a weak lensing perspective using perturbative methods.
-We use Eulerian perturbation theory (PT) up to fourth order to compute the tree-level matter trispectrum and the one-loop matter spectrum and bispectrum from consistently chosen initial conditions.
-We go on to derive the respective lensing spectra, bispectra and trispectra in CDM and FDM in the context of a Euclid-like weak lensing survey.
-Finally, we compute the attainable cumulative signal-to-noise ratios and an estimate of the attainable $\chi^2$-functionals for distinguishing FDM from CDM at particle masses $m=10^{-21}$~eV, $m = 10^{-22}$~eV and $m = 10^{-23}$~eV.
-We find that a weak lensing survey can potentially be used to distinguish between the FDM and CDM cases up to a mass of $m = 10^{-22}$ eV.
+We use Eulerian perturbation theory (PT) up to fourth order to compute the tree-level matter trispectrum and the one-loop matter spectrum and bispectrum from consistently chosen initial conditions. \highlighttext{In addition, we predict the non-linear matter power spectra using $N$-body simulations with CDM and FDM initial conditions.} We go on to derive the respective lensing spectra, bispectra and trispectra in CDM and FDM in the context of a Euclid-like weak lensing survey.
+Finally, we compute the attainable cumulative signal-to-noise ratios and an estimate of the attainable $\chi^2$-functionals for distinguishing FDM from CDM at particle masses $m=10^{-21}$~eV, $m = 10^{-22}$~eV and $m = 10^{-23}$~eV. \highlighttext{We find that PT predictions cannot be used to reliably distinguish the three models in a weak lensing survey.
+Assuming that $N$-body simulations overestimate the late-time small-scale power in the FDM model, future weak lensing survey might be used to distinguish between the FDM and CDM cases up to a mass of $m = 10^{-23}$ eV.
+However, observations probing the local high-$z$ universe are probably more suited to constrain the FDM mass.}